Ashutosh-Mishra2/Ashutosh-Mishra2/README.md

 - ⚡ Fun Quote: "If you wish to make an apple pie from scratch, you must first invent the universe" - Carl Sagan

-Also follow me on gitlab - https://jugit.fz-juelich.de/a.mishra and checkout this quantum optimal control package that I have been working on - [paraqeet](https://jugit.fz-juelich.de/pgi-12-external/qfc/paraqeet)
+Also follow me on gitlab - https://jugit.fz-juelich.de/a.mishra

+And checkout this quantum optimal control package that I have been working on - [paraqeet](https://jugit.fz-juelich.de/pgi-12-external/qfc/paraqeet)